zysamuel/config/docs/source/index.rst

+..
+FlexSwitchConfigMgr documentation master file, created by
+      sphinx-quickstart on Mon May 16 11:13:19 2016.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ConfigMgr
 =========
 ConfigMgr module in SnapRoute network protocol suite is responsible for providing RESTful APIs service to manage different features and functionalities.
 It accepts the API calls and talks to backend servers to process the request.